JulienFink/Hashed_Database/README.md

 ### Never send passwords in a clear format ! 👎❌

-### Do not store passwords with a simple Hash : if two users have the same password, they will end up with the same hash 🚱
+### Do not store passwords with a simple hash : if two users have the same password, they will end up with the same hash 🚱

 ### Reverse Hash / Rainbow tables can be used to find passwords.